'Stop declinist talk', UK's Hunt pledges to boost growth | Politics

 'Stop declinist talk', UK's Hunt pledges to boost growth

+"Our plan for growth is necessitated, energised and made possible by Brexit," Hunt said in a speech at Bloomberg's headquarters in London.
+With six weeks to go until his March 15 budget and his party trailing far behind the opposition Labour Party before an election expected next year, Hunt said he wanted lower taxes but sound money had to come first.

-Finance minister Jeremy Hunt pushed back against talk of decline in Britain on Friday, promising that Brexit would catalyse a new age of growth for an economy that has increasingly lagged behind its peers.
-Hunt, who steadied financial markets after the turmoil of former prime minister Liz Truss' "mini-budget" in September last year, signalled he would stick with tax hikes in his upcoming annual budget that have angered some lawmakers in the governing Conservative Party.
+Finance minister Jeremy Hunt pushed back against talk of a decline in Britain on Friday, promising that Brexit would catalyse a new age of growth for an economy that has increasingly lagged behind its peers.
+Hunt, who steadied financial markets after the turmoil of former prime minister Liz Truss' "mini-budget" in September, signalled that in an upcoming budget he would stick with planned tax hikes that have angered members of his governing Conservative Party.

-He repeated his ambition to create a "new Silicon Valley" with a shift to new, high value industries such as renewable power and advanced manufacturing.
-"Our plan for growth is necessitated, energised and made possible by Brexit," Hunt said in a speech at Bloomberg in London.
+He repeated his ambition to create a "new Silicon Valley" with a shift to new, high-value industries such as renewable power and advanced manufacturing.
+"Our plan for growth is necessitated, energised and made possible by Brexit," Hunt said in a speech at Bloomberg's headquarters in London.

-With six weeks to go until his March 15 budget and his party trailing far behind the opposition Labour Party before an election expected next year, Hunt said he wanted lower taxes but that sound money had to come first.
-It was time for a "fundamental programme of reform" for Britain's labour market, Hunt said, as workers who dropped out of the workforce during the COVID-19 pandemic needed to come back into employment.
+With six weeks to go until his March 15 budget and his party trailing far behind the opposition Labour Party before an election expected next year, Hunt said he wanted lower taxes but sound money had to come first.
+It was time for a "fundamental programme of reform" for the labour market, Hunt said, as workers who dropped out of the workforce during the COVID-19 pandemic needed to return to work as another way to improve growth.

-His comments come days after the head of the Confederation of British Industry said Britain had been "spectacularly overlapped and overtaken" on green investment.
-"Confidence in the future starts with honesty about the present, and we should not shy away from the biggest challenge we face which is our poor productivity," Hunt said.
-"Our plan for long-term prosperity tackles that challenge head on."
+Tony Danker, head of the Confederation of British Industry, this week said Britain had been "spectacularly overlapped and overtaken" on green investment but Danker on Friday welcomed Hunt's emphasis on growth.
+"We hope the budget in less than two months will show strong actions to move us forward," he said.

+Hunt, asked about major U.S. subsidies to encourage green investments in the United States and similar measures in the European Union, said he was concerned about moves that might hinder free trade but not about Britain's clean energy future.
 Rachel Reeves, the Labour Party's finance spokeswoman, said there had been 13 years of economic failure from the Conservative Party.
 "The Tories have no plan for now, and no plan for the future," she said in a statement.

-TALKING BRITAIN DOWN
+TALKING BRITAIN DOWN Hunt said declinist talk did not reflect the fact that Britain's economy had grown by more than those of France and Germany since 2010.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)